 The community feeling and camaraderie that goes along with this small, local gym is an ideal mix for Graeme and he has gained energy and brain power since changing to the short speedy workouts that it celebrates.

-Graeme Pallister is about to hit 40.
-He has been in 63 Tay Street for over a little over a decade, married for some 17 years to his childhood sweetheart and is dad to two children.
+Graeme Pallister has been in 63 Tay Street for over a little over a decade, married for some 19 years to his childhood sweetheart and is dad to two children.
 He loves his oldest friends, respects all of those who have taught him and helped him get to where he is today and finally, finally he seems to have found the secret to a content life.

 “I always think I kinda stumbled into everything in my life.
 Yes I made things happen for myself and for my family but it was always done as a snap decision, never really planned through with minute detail.

 I’ve never been money orientated – thank god cos I’ve never had any! – but as I get older and look at my kids growing up and my life as it is I know I made some good decisions along the way.
-Ethan has left primary school and suddenly my wee boy is taller is than me – and Kacey.
+Suddenly my wee boy Ethan is taller is than me – and Kacey.
 My God she’s just a bag of energy.
 When I see them I hope that they’ll find their passion in life, do what makes them happy.
 It’s always worked for me.”